Immaridel/dsh/README.md

         entering the word "groups" will provide a list of all OS and System Groups defined in the hostlist file -s      Source file to be copied to the specified clients.
 File can be in relative or absolute path, and can include environment variables local to the issuing host, such as $PWD, if desired.
--s      Destination file location for the specified clients.
+-d      Destination file location for the specified clients.
 File should be an absolute path, but can include
         environment variables local to the issuing host, such as $PWD, if desired.
 -t      Target location for the client.
-Exactly the same as -s
+Exactly the same as -d
         This option exists at the request of a coworker who couldn't remember -d.
 Thanks, Clay.
 ```